Functional Meyer-Tanaka Formula: Functional Mollification

 Moreover,

 and then

-Before proceeding, we would like to comment on the commutation issue of $\partial_t$ and $\partial_y$.
-It is well-known now that $\Delta_t$ and $\Delta_x$ do not commute and that the class of functionals where they do actually commute plays a important role in the functional It\^o calculus theory, see \cite{fito_greeks}.
+Before proceeding, we would like to comment on the commutation of $\partial_t$ and $\partial_y$.
+It is well-known now that $\Delta_t$ and $\Delta_x$ do not commute.
 However, we do not experience a similar problem here. $\partial_t$ and $\partial_y$ do commute: $\partial_y \partial_t \cF(Y_t,y) = \partial_t \partial_y \cF(Y_t,y)$, as one can easily verify by direct computation and assuming these derivatives exist and are continuous.
-The reason is that in the definition of $\cF(Y_t, y)$ it is implied that the ``bump" $y$ happens always at the end of the path $Y_t$.
+The reason is that in the definition of $\cF(Y_t, y)$ it is implied that the bump $y$ happens always at the end of the path $Y_t$.
 Therefore, there is no ambiguity in the order of the time perturbation and the bump that we experience in the case of $\Delta_x$ and $\Delta_t$.\\

 If $g \in C^1_c(\bR)$ and $\partial_{yy} \cF(Y_t,y)$ exists, then

 Furthermore, if we consider $q: \bR^2 \longrightarrow \bR$ smooth with compact support and assume $\partial_t \partial_{yy} \cF(Y_t,y)$ exists, we find